uprockcom/ido-protocol/README.md

 ### Airdrop

-Perform an airdrop to the specified network:
+Get airdrop to the developer wallet (devnet & testnet only):

-bashCopy code

 `make airdrop`

 ### Build
 Build the Solana program:

-bashCopy code

 `make build`

 ### Deploy
 Deploy the Solana program:

-bashCopy code

 `make deploy`

 ### Deploy with Resume
 Deploy the Solana program with resume functionality (using a buffer):

-bashCopy code

 `make deploy-resume buffer=<buffer_value>`

 ### Test
 Run the tests:

-bashCopy code

 `make test`

 ### Test (Skip Build and Deploy)
 Run the tests without building and deploying:

-bashCopy code

 `make test-skip`

 ### Create Pool Example
 Create a pool using the provided TypeScript example:

-bashCopy code

 `make create-pool`

 Smart Contract Functions
 ------------------------
 The smart contract functions represent the core functionalities of the IDO protocol.
 These include:

 - `create_pool`: Admin-only function to create a fundraising pool with specified parameters.